STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video

 \textit{3) Implementation Details:}

-In the experiments, we utilize two kinds of 2D pose sequences as input including the estimated 2D pose by the pre-trained CPN \cite{chen2018cascaded} and the real 2D pose (ground truth).
-For model training, the network parameters are optimized for 40 epochs using the Adam optimizer, with a batch size of 128.
-The basic learning rate is 0.001, with a decay of 0.97 per epoch.
-We instantiate our architecture with L = 6 for transformer layers, F = 256 for feature embedding dimensions, H = 8 for self-attention heads, N = 2 for MHR-GCN layers.
-Our model is implemented using the PyTorch toolkit, version 2.1.0, and runs on RTX 4090 GPU with driver version 525.105.17 and CUDA version 12.0.
+For the experiments, we use three types of 2D pose sequences as input: estimated 2D poses from the pre-trained CPN \cite{chen2018cascaded}, Stacked Hourglass \cite{xu2021graph}, and real 2D poses (ground truth).
+The model is trained for 40 epochs using the Adam optimizer with a batch size of 128.
+The learning rate starts at 0.001 and decays by 0.97 per epoch.
+Our architecture is configured with L = 6 transformer layers, F = 256 feature embedding dimensions, H = 8 self-attention heads, and N = 2 MHR-GCN layers.
+The model is implemented using PyTorch (version 2.1.0) and runs on an RTX 4090 GPU with driver version 525.105.17 and CUDA version 12.0.